Pacifest/Eternal-Hub/README.md

 ## We - General:
 1. We are allowed to change the price of VIP at any time.
 2. We *will not* give refunds for VIP.
-3. We not give out any information obtained from you.
+3. We *do not* give out any information obtained from you.
-4. We can blacklist, kick, & and ban you from the Discord and Script at any time.
+4. We can blacklist, kick, and ban you from the Discord and Script at any time.

 ## Staff:
 1. The staff are allowed to modify your character in any way.
-2. The staff are allowed to log your Information (Discord ID & IP)
+2. The staff are allowed to log your Information.
+(Discord ID & IP)

 ## Blacklisting:
 1. You can be blacklisted for using/running another script.